The Challenges Of Sex After Cancer

 Advertisement

 Luckily for me, my guy is cool and compassionate.
-He used humor and kindness to distract from, and minimize, my embarrassment.
+He used humour and kindness to distract from, and minimise, my embarrassment.
 Regardless, I felt cancer had stolen my identity of a woman.
 I secretly wondered — and worried — if I would ever feel sexy again.

 Today, my girly bits are better than ever.
 But it took time, money and a lot of practice to get her back in working order.
 It was a fight after the battle – and I won them both.
 I guess that makes me a true cancer warrior.